Alison Bennett

 Alison Elizabeth Bennett is a British Liberal Democrat politician who has served as Member of Parliament (MP) for Mid Sussex since 2024.

 Education and career

 Bennett was privately educated at The King's School, Gloucester, and Newnham College, Cambridge, graduating in 1999 with a degree in social and political sciences.
 Bennett worked for British Airways and then E.ON.

 Political career

 Bennett contested Arundel and South Downs for the Liberal Democrats at the 2019 general election, coming second to the Conservative candidate Andrew Griffith.

-She has served as a member of Mid Sussex District Council, representing the wards of Hurstpierpoint and Downs from 2019 to 2023 and Hurstpierpoint since 2023.
+She served as a member of Mid Sussex District Council, representing the wards of Hurstpierpoint and Downs from 2019 to 2023 and Hurstpierpoint from 2023.
 Bennett was the council's deputy leader when she was selected to stand in the 2024 general election.

-In the 2024 General Election, she was elected as Member of Parliament (MP) for Mid Sussex 39.6% of the vote becoming the first Liberal Democrat MP for the constituency since its creation in 1974.
+In the 2024 General Election, she was elected as Member of Parliament (MP) for Mid Sussex with 39.6% of the vote, becoming the first Liberal Democrat MP for the constituency since its creation in 1974.